weideng1/datastax-geospatial-demo/README.md

     python -m SimpleHTTPServer

 You can now test the app on port 8000

+To remove the tables and the schema, run the following.

+    mvn clean compile exec:java -Dexec.mainClass="com.datastax.demo.SchemaTeardown"

 For more on Spatial Search in Solr please visit https://wiki.apache.org/solr/SpatialSearch